Planetary seismology as a test of modified gravity proposals: Introduction

 The paper is organized as follows.
-In the section \ref{prem} we introduce the basic notions relating to Earth's modelling.
-We also recall the main assumptions and tools used in the Preliminary Reference Earth Model (PREM), widely used in geology and (exo-)planet science.
-Ricci-based gravity and Earth model resulting from this proposal of gravity are presented in the section \ref{ricci}.
-Our methodology and results are discussed in the section \ref{num}.
-In the section \ref{conclusions} we draw our conclusions.
+In Sec. \ref{prem}, we introduce the basic notions relating to Earth's modeling.
+We also recall the main assumptions and tools used in the preliminary reference Earth model (PREM), widely used in geology and (exo)planet science.
+Ricci-based gravity and Earth model resulting from this proposal of gravity are presented in Sec. \ref{ricci}.
+Our methodology and results are discussed in Sec. \ref{num}.
+In Sec. \ref{conclusions} we draw our conclusions.